ERGO-Code/HiGHS/README.md

 HiGHS Library
 -------------

-Highs is compiled in a library.
+Highs is compiled in a shared library.
 Running

 `make install`